Overseas Transfer Allowance (OTA)

 The Overseas Transfer Allowance was introduced to replace what was previously BCE8 - transfers to Qualifying Recognised Overseas Pension Schemes.

-The Overseas Transfer Allowance only applies to transfers that are otherwise outside the scope of the Overseas Transfer Charge, first introduced in 2017, and explained in our Transfer to or from QROPS article.
+The Overseas Transfer Allowance only applies to transfers that are not liable to the Overseas Transfer charge which is explained in our Transfer to or from QROPS article.

 The taxation is being linked to the existing overseas transfer charge (OTC).
 Any transfer to a QROPS that is not subject to the existing OTC will be tested against the OTA.